-It might seem that emotional pain comes in when we are struggling with one or more of the above mentioned symptoms.
-In fact, mainstream psychology would say, for example, people with BPD struggle with intense emotional pain.
+It might seem that emotional pain comes in when we are struggling with one or more of the above-mentioned symptoms.
+In fact, mainstream psychology would say, for example, that people with BPD struggle with intense emotional pain.

 However, on deeper analysis, you’re likely to find that BPD is developed because they didn’t have the resources to resolve their emotional pain.